GACJ/handbellmanager/readme.txt

 v.
 1.4.0  Added support for Muster
 v.
 2.0.0  Gyro support for eBells, callibration for any selected axis.
 Formal installation release.
 v.
 2.1.0  Added support for Ding
+v.
+2.2.0  Fixed bells not striking when the computer's system timer (Environment.TickCount) is negative.